DSuveges/TorrentData/Music_Torrent - Nationality/README.md

 |  HU  |  9636  |  13256411  |  1375.717  |  689  |

-### Distribution of downloads
+### Distribution of the number of downloads

 As the table shows, the distribution of the downloads are extremely right-skewed, with a few very popular music and a lot of others with only a few downloads.
 This is exactly what we see on the boxplot:

 ![Boxplot](http://www.kephost.com/images/2014/05/26/NatBoxplot.png)

-This extreme skewedness imply that the distribution of the number of downloads might follow a lognormal distribution.
-To test this hypothesis, I  checked if the distribution of the logarithm of the downloads follows normal distribution using a normal QQ probability plot.
+This extreme skewedness implies that the distribution of the number of downloads might follow a lognormal distribution.
+To test this hypothesis, I  checked if the distribution of the logarithm of the downloads follows normal distribution.

+**The major steps of this analysis:**
+* Generation of a linear raw histogram (inset: different binsize applied to show distribution at a higher resolution).
+* Calculation of natural logarithm of the number of downloads, from which a new histogram was created.
+* Fitting normal distribution to obtain the mean and the variance.
+* To test how well the data follows the normal distribution, a normal QQ probability plot was used.

-For international music torrents:
+**For international music torrents:**

 ```R
 source("Plots.R")